Hallmarq celebrates 300,000 animal scans

 Where did it all start?

 Co-founder Dr Nick Bolas had the initial lightbulb moment that kick-started a revolution in equine lameness diagnosis.
-A keen horse rider and reluctant to subject his own horse to general anaesthesia, the idea of equine MRI for the standing sedated horse was born.
+A keen horse rider and reluctant to subject his own horse to general anesthesia, the idea of equine MRI for the standing sedated horse was born.
 The rest, as they say, is history.

 With a team of experts working alongside him – many of whom remain with the company today – the world’s first Standing Equine MRI system was installed at Bell Equine in Kent in January 2002.
 Others soon followed as veterinarians worldwide became increasingly able to see a wide range of previously unknown pathologies with this safe, fast, and accurate modality.
 MRI is now acknowledged as the gold standard in lameness diagnosis.